Khazoda/bronze/Mod Description.md

 - The bronze chestplate has one more armor point compared to iron

 Crafting bronze armor is the same as crafting iron armor, but using Bronze Ingots instead of Iron Ingots.

+### Armour Trims

-<br/>Bronze armor fully supports Minecraft's new armor trimming system.
+Bronze armour fully supports Minecraft's armour trimming system.
 Mix and match colors for the perfect set of armor.

+Since version 1.0.11+1.21, it's also possible to customize your armour using tin and bronze ingots as trimming materials.

+You are able to trim any modded armour as long as it supports vanilla's trimming system.
+Check out the gallery for some modded armour with tin and bronze trims.

 <img style="float: center;" src="https://github.com/Khazoda/bronze/blob/Web-Assets/description_common/gifs/bronze_armor_trial_chambers-optimized.gif?raw=true" alt="Gif of player wearing bronze armor walking through trial chambers">